 There are a few different kinds of vitamin C to choose from.
 Ascorbic acid is probably the cheapest, however, you need to make sure it is non-GMO.
 Ascorbic acid can be pretty acidic and for some individuals, this can cause digestion discomfort.
 If this is the case for you, buffered vitamin C or liposomal vitamin C may be a better option.

-Now that the fall season is upon us, you may want to consider eating more foods high in vitamin C and/or adding a vitamin C supplement.
+No matter the season, you may want to consider eating more foods high in vitamin C and/or adding a vitamin C supplement.

 * The views and opinions expressed on this blog are purely those of the writers’ and may be influenced by our background, occupation, religion or experience.
 They are provided for educational and informational purposes only and are meant to inform and encourage you on your journey of eating pure in a processed foods world.
 Content is not to be used for medical advice, diagnosis or treatment.